The ultimate guide to the best cities in Southern Spain.

 There truly is no best time of year to visit Spain – especially the south.

-When the people of most European countries are getting out their winter parkas, the people of Andalusia are just about ready to trade their t-shirt for a hoodie, their sun hat for a scarf.
+When the people of most European countries are getting out their winter parkas, the people of Andalusia are just about ready to trade their t-shirts for a hoodie and their sun hats for a scarf.

-Though most people associate Spain with summer holidays, there are plenty of reasons to visit the colorful cities in Andalusia during the spring, autumn, or winter season too.
+Though most people associate Spain with summer holidays, there are plenty of reasons to visit the colorful cities in Andalusia during the spring, autumn, or winter seasons too.

-If you’re worried this might make you miss out on all the fiestas the Spanish are famous for, no need – there are plenty of festivos on the cultural agenda all year round.
+If you’re worried this might make you miss out on all the fiestas the Spanish are famous for, there is no need – there are plenty of festivals on the cultural agenda all year round.

 There’s the Ronda Romantica feria in May, for example – a reenactment of Malaga’s romantic period set against the backdrop of the dramatic mountain city of Ronda.